corndeladmin/DevOps-Course-Python-Intro/04_functions.md

 For each troubleshooting exercise, try and figure out what went wrong and how it can be fixed.

-> You can check your answers for each exercise at the end of this chapter.

 ### Exercise 4.5

 Can you fix this script so that the final line prints "Success!"?